 Through this setup, he overhears the complexities and secrets within this Georgian family, but also helps them grow, and defeat the evil of ignorance.

 It gave me a deeper understanding of the mystery, hatred and ignorance so wrongly placed on the word ‘foreigner’ and how we are all foreign in some way, making us not so different from one another after all.

 An example of this: When an American visits some European country, and gleefully proclaims their love of the accents.
 The local then slyly asserts that it’s the visiting tourist with the accent, not them.
 Two perspectives, two stories, two foreigners.

 We are all foreigners, and it’s a very good thing.

 Although Valentine’s Day is far past us, good quality romance films will always be in season.
 Here’s a list of 5 romances that don’t belong in the cliche bin.

 Words and actions don’t always align.
 Amelie is painfully shy, yet continually sets up intricate mysteries for strangers passing through her life.
-Although this movie is a foreign film, it’s definitely worth the watch in its lighthearted, upbeat and romantic nature.
+This movie is a foreign film, but the subtitles don’t take away from its lighthearted, upbeat and romantic nature.
 Not to mention, the cinematography in this film is one of a kind.

 2) The Big Sick (2017)

 A narrative written so personally, The Big Sick is a love-story so close to reality.
 It doesn’t follow the same structure of every rom-com you’ve watched.
 It follows a journey that focuses on family, religious expectations, illness, and the lengths people will go for those that they love.